 When a student withdraws from current classes but is scheduled in a later-starting class for the semester (usually a session 2 class), he or she will be required to complete an Intent to Attend (ITA) form within one week of withdrawal.
 If the student does not complete the form or submit it within the required timeframe, his or her later-starting classes will be dropped without charge to the student.

 Loan exit counseling is required for all students who have received Federal loans and are no longer enrolled half time or have graduated.
 Click Here to complete exit loan counseling.

 Refund and Withdrawal Schedule

 Return to Title IV Funds Policy

 The amount of the semester students have completed as of the date of withdrawal is calculated by counting the number of calendar days that have elapsed in the semester and dividing that number by the total number of calendar days in the semester.
 Scheduled breaks of five days or longer are excluded from the calculation.
-Students who complete a session 1 and then withdraw from all 15 week, 12 week, 10 week, or session 2 classes will be considered a withdrawal for the semester and a federal return calculation will be completed.
+Students who complete a session 1 course and then withdraw from, are administratively withdrawn from, or drop all 15 week, 12 week, 10 week, or session 2 courses will be considered a withdrawal for the semester and a federal return calculation will be completed.

 The unearned percentage of federal aid is multiplied by the charges for the semester and by the total amount of aid disbursed for the student; the University is responsible for returning the lesser of these two amounts.
 Students may be required to return any unearned aid less the amount returned by the University.